TeknooSoftware/sellsy-plugin/README.md

 Installation
 ------------
-To install this library with composer, run this command :
+To install this library with composer, run this command in your "wp-content/plugins" directory:

-    composer require unialteri/sellsy-plugin
+    composer create-project --stability="beta" --no-dev unialteri/sellsy-plugin sellsy-plugin

 Requirements
 ------------